-MGMT 6586 International Organization Development.
-(Formerly 586) Examines and analyzes OD values and their relationship with national and cultural values in countries around the world.
-Consists of an overview and case studies involving application and adaptation of management and OD practices to local situations differing by organizational and national culture.
-2 quarter credit hour/s.
+MNGT 6205 Global Change.
+Examines and analyzes organization development (OD) values and their relationship with national and cultural values globally.
+Consists of an overview and case studies involving application and adaptation of management and OD practices to local situations differing by organization and national culture.
+3 semester credit hour/s.
+Campus: MAIN